azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Extending AzSK Module/Readme.md

 ### Know more about SVTs:

-All the SVTs inherit from a base class called SVTBase which take cares of all the required plumbing from the control evaluation code.
-Every SVT has a corresponding feature json file under the Framework -> configurations folder.
-For example, Storage.ps1 (in the Core folder) has a corresponding Storage.json file under configurations folder.
+All the SVTs inherit from a base class called SVTBase which takes care of all the required plumbing from the control evaluation code.
+Every SVT has a corresponding feature json file under the Framework -> Configurations folder.
+For example, Storage.ps1 (in the Core folder) has a corresponding Storage.json file under 'Configurations' folder.
 The SVT json has a bunch of configuration parameters that can be controlled by a policy owner, for instance, based on the org rquirements one can change the recommendation, modify the description of the control, change the severity, etc.
 Every time a SVT scan happens, each automated control calls the corresponding method which in turn evaluates the control result.

 Below is the typical schema for each control inside the feature json